Macy's 4th of July Fireworks: 1990s to 2000s

-New Jersey ended up being brought in a decade later when Jersey City agreed to sponsor the Macy's event in 2004 and 2005 to place an additional fireworks barge near the Statue of Liberty.
+New Jersey ended up again being brought in to the fireworks display when Jersey City agreed to sponsor the Macy's event in 2004 and 2005 to place an additional fireworks barge near the Statue of Liberty.
 However, after the city was unhappy about not being mentioned in promotional material from Macy's, it decided to stage its own fireworks display in 2006 that ended just 10 minutes before the Macy's fireworks on the East River.
 The New York City Fire Department (FDNY) initially declined to give Jersey City a permit to shoot off fireworks from the harbor the following year due to safety concerns regarding not having enough time to move its fireboats between the two displays and cited an 1834 compact between New York and New Jersey that gave the New York "exclusive jurisdiction of and over all the waters of the bay of New York."
 Unwilling to conclude their fireworks display prior to 9:05 p.m. (before the sky was dark) and provide the minimum buffer time between events requested by FDNY, Jersey City officials instead opted to shoot off their fireworks display from land at Liberty State Park.